REG 05.25.06 EHRA Non-Faculty Employee Reviews and Appeals

-Authority: Issued by Vice Chancellor for Finance and Business.
+Authority: Issued by Vice Chancellor for Finance and Administration.
 Changes or exceptions to administrative regulations issued by the VC F&B may only be made by the VC F&B.

 History: First Issued: October 30, 2012.